Reform League: Agricultural Hall, Islington meeting of 1867

 The Reform League's leaders were determined not to make the mistake of easing off that they had made at the time of the Reform Bill 1866, and so continued demonstrating.
 On 11 February 1867, the very day the Tory government had fixed for the announcement of its reforms, the League arranged an impressive demonstration that started from Trafalgar Square and ended at a meeting at the Agricultural Hall in Islington.
 The procession included every sort of Trade Union and Reform League branch from all around the country, all carrying banners and accompanied by bands.

-That evening a number of "advanced Liberal" MPs arrived fresh from a sitting at the House of Commons with news of how "unsatisfactory" the Tory government's proposals for reform were.
-This made the working men at the packed and excited meeting all the more determined not to give up the "pressure from without" until the Tory cabinet made much more generous proposals for reform.
+That evening a number of "advanced Liberal" MPs freshly arrived from a sitting at the House of Commons with news of how "unsatisfactory" the Tory government's proposals for reform were.
+This made the working men at the meeting all the more determined not to relinquish their efforts for "pressure from without" until the Tory cabinet made much more generous proposals for reform.